Dad was in hospital waiting for surgery. He called, I came, we said goodbye, then he was wheeled into the theatre by two nurses.

 So, I kept walking.
 The surgery wasn't over for hours, and I kept walking.
 After an hour, a stab victim joined me on my rounds.
 He needed to drain the liquid from his recently punctured lung and the walking did him good.
 We spoke about my father and his son as we circled the room, taking in the frenetic ER goings-on, separate, outside of the action.

-Eventually, the doctors exited dad’s theatre and walked towards me.
+Eventually, the doctors exited dad’s theatre and approached.
 I must have looked a mess.
 Anyway, I wasn’t sure what they were going to tell me.
 I mean, I couldn’t feel whether my dad was still alive or anything.
 Like I said, I’m not superstitious.